 Introduction to the basic chemical principles emphasizing structure and reactivity.We will study how chemists determine the structure of molecules using a variety of instrumental techniques and discuss the role of structure in chemical behavior.
 The course will focus primarily on common organic molecules (e.g., drugs, pesticides, biomolecules, etc.).
 Offered occasionally.

 Fundamental principles and concepts of chemistry.
-Prerequisites: 201 for 202.
-C- or better in 201 or consent of instructor for 202.201 offered each fall; 202 offered each spring.
+Prerequisites: 201.
+C- or better in 201 or consent of instructor.
+202 offered each spring.

 Introduction to modern analytical chemistry with emphasis on ionic equilibria.
 Prerequisite: 202.
 Offered each fall.